ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 When it comes to NMN supplementation, form selection is one of the most consequential decisions you can make.
 Different chemical forms of NMN vary significantly in how well your body absorbs and uses them — and Sublingual vs Oral Capsule is one of the most commonly compared pairs.

-Sublingual has a higher bioavailability tier (high (S1 — best tier)) compared to Oral Capsule (good (S2)), meaning more of the active compound reaches the bloodstream per dose unit.
+Sublingual has high absorption compared to Oral Capsule (good absorption), meaning more of the active compound reaches the bloodstream per dose unit.

-Sublingual carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as T1 Preferred in the FormulaForge formulary.
-Oral Capsule carries a bioavailability tier of S2 (good (S2)) and is classified as T2 Specialist.
+Sublingual shows high absorption and is classified as Preferred Form in the FormulaForge formulary.
+Oral Capsule shows good absorption and is classified as Secondary Form.

 Sublingual NMN bypasses first-pass gut and liver metabolism, delivering NMN intact into the bloodstream for direct cellular uptake via the Slc12a8 transporter.
 Avoids the gut conversion of NMN to NR that reduces efficacy of oral capsules.